addiscent/php-server-mon-sys/README.md

       $ docker-compose rm  # unload the Docker containers

-  - Delete the _Php-Server-Mon-Sys_ home directory.
-Sudo or other superuser permissions are necessary to delete the MySQL database.
+  - Delete the _Php-Server-Mon-Sys_ _Home_ directory.
+It is necessary to use _sudo_ or otherwise have superuser permissions in order to delete the _MySQL_ database.

   - After deleting the home directory, you may remove the unnecessary _Docker_ images from the local _Docker_ image repository, in order to reclaim the storage space: